harthur/nomnom/README.md

-var url = options[0];      // get the first positional arg var debug = options.debug  // see if --debug was specified var verbose = options.v    // see if -v was specified
+var url = options[0];      // get the first positional arg var debug = options.debug  // see if --debug was specified var verbose = options.v    // see if -v was specified var extras = options._     // get an array of the unmatched, positional args
 ```

 # Install